 The most commonly cited and probably still the best survey of the Gospel of Work is Houghton 1957.
 For Houghton, the Victorian emphasis on work was a symptom of growing religious skepticism: one could avoid the despair that comes with questioning God by losing oneself in one’s work.
 Briggs 1990 is more narrowly focused on Samuel Smiles, but it connects Smiles’s analysis of self-help to the broader emphasis in the middle of the 19th century on success through work self-improvement.
 Mintz 1978 turns in its later chapters to an emphasis on George Eliot, but the opening of the book surveys the idea of a “vocation,” and includes in particular an analysis of the way the idea of a vocation structured Victorian biography and autobiography—the story of one’s life is the story of the discovery of one’s work.
 Danon 1986 purports to be the first monograph devoted to work in the English novel: it is primarily interested in tracing what she calls the “myth of vocation.”
 Bradshaw and Ozment 2000 is an anthology that brings together a number of primary sources regarding work in the Victorian era.
 Dawson 2005 is from a journal of adult education, but it has a brief, clear, and well-researched summary of the history of the idea of a “vocation.”
 Dupré and Gagnier 1996 is similarly brief, introducing the hard problem of defining “work” and surveying several definitions.
 Breton 2005 is perhaps the most extensive recent study devoted to the Gospel of Work, and continues the critique of its ideological function one finds in Danon, arguing that the actual social conditions of Victorian labor give the lie to the philosophical virtues attributed to work.
+But see also Lesjak 2006, which uses a survey of Victorian literature to interrogate the distinction between work and leisure.

 Bradshaw, David, and Susan Ozment, eds.
 The Voice of Toil: Nineteenth-Century British Writings about Work.
 Athens, OH: Ohio University Press, 2000.